guido92/Diet/app/DEPLOY.md

     *   (Optional) You can also set `NODE_ENV` to `production`.
 8. Click **Deploy the stack**.

+> **Note**: I added an automatic permission fix (`init-perms`) to the stack.
+If you see another container starting and stopping, that is normal.
+It ensures the app can write to the data volume.

 Wait for the build to complete.
 It might take a few minutes as it builds the Docker image from source.

 **Verification**: